kelvinagyareyeboah/Face-Detection-App/README.md

 <p align="center">

-⭐ Star the repository if you found this project usef !
+⭐ Star the repository if you found this project useful !

 </p>